ros2hp/grmgr/README.md

 which communicates to **_grmgr_** when the goroutine has finished.

- **_grmgr_** comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withstats") and one without metadata reporting (no tag). grmgr without reporting of metadata is sufficient for all cases outside of grmgr development.
+ **_grmgr_** comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withstats") and one without metadata reporting (no tag).

-For example to limit the number of concurrent `processDP` goroutines to no more than 10.
+ **_grmgr_** without reporting is recommended for all use cases outside of grmgr development.

+The following code snippet illustrates a complete end-to-end use of the grmgr service.

 ```
 		// create a context